Kingsford-Group/arcade/README.md

-# Arcade: ctivation Engineering for Controllable Codon Design
+# Arcade: Activation Engineering for Controllable Codon Design

 This repository extends CodonBERT[*CodonBERT: large language models for mRNA design and optimization*](https://www.biorxiv.org/content/10.1101/2023.09.09.556981v1) with our framework — Arcade — for controllable codon design using activation engineering and semantic steering.